 Trauma bonds are both psychological and emotional, and you cannot just fall out of a trauma bond like you can fall out of love.

-Traumatic relationships cause natural hormones to be released, like adrenaline, cortisol, in such high levels, it becomes addictive.
+Traumatic relationships cause natural hormones to be released, like adrenaline, and cortisol, to such high levels that it becomes addictive.

-After the trauma bond has been created, it’s hard to stay away from the narcissist as we lose the intensity of these hormones.
-We often mistake ourself for being in love with the narcissist when we are not.
-It’s worse it’s a chemical and emotional bonding to the narcissist.
+After the trauma bond has been created, it’s hard to stay away from the narcissist as we lose these hormones’ intensity.
+We often mistake ourselves for being in love with the narcissist when we are not.
+It’s worse.
+It’s a chemical and emotional bonding to the narcissist.
 We become dependent on them as a direct result of the abuse and inconsistency.

 When we look at the facts and find them, we often no longer respect them.
-We don’t trust them, we may fear them.
+We don’t trust them.
+We may fear them.
 We don’t like how they behave.
-We probably not have much in common with them.
-This is not love, and never had been love.
+We probably do not have much in common with them.
+This is not love and never had been love.
 We don’t want the narcissist because you love them.
 It’s the trauma bond and programming of our subconscious mind that being in any form of relationship with them has now caused.
 We may think the narcissist will change to that person we first met, and the cam for a time, as it’s an act, they soon revert back to causing us a lifetime of pain.
-We can to try and justify to ourselves that we can help them, we can make it work, why we take them back.
-When we just need to realise that for our own peace of mind we must break free, as a narcissist will never change, they have a disorder, all of them is who they are, no excuses, they have a disorder.
+We can to try and justify to ourselves that we can help them, we can make it work, and why we take them back.
+When we just need to realise that for our own peace of mind, we must break free, as a narcissist will never change.
+They have a disorder.
+All of them is who they are.
+There are no excuses.
+They have a disorder.

 There is no excuse for a narcissist to abuse you.
-They don’t love you, and you no longer love them, you need to do is break the trauma bond, which is hard.
+They don’t love you, and you no longer love them.
+All you need to do is break the trauma bond, which is problematic.

 To break the trauma bond, you need to talk to yourself and work out that the narcissist is abusive in so many ways, and they never change.
 You need to start living in reality.
 Accept the truth.
 Look at it for what it is.
 It’ll never change.
 You need to acknowledge that someone who loved and cared would not constantly treat you this way.
 They will not change.
 You need to realise that you do not like them.
-You have empathy and emotions you’re allowed to be upset and grieve, in fact, that’s a vital part of the healing process from the trauma bond.
+You have empathy and emotions.
+You’re allowed to be upset and grieve.
+In fact, that’s a vital part of the healing process from the trauma bond.
 You’re losing something that was once valuable to you.
 Even if that person you first met never actually existed, just a narcissist hiding behind the mask-like a vampire hiding from the sun.
-A narcissist will draw every bit of your energy emotions and personality always from you often leaving you empty.
-That’s ok it happened because you’re a good person that likes to see the best in everyone, But what can you do about an empty glass.
+A narcissist will draw every bit of your energy, emotions and personality always from you, often leaving you empty.
+That’s ok, it happened because you’re a good person that likes to see the best in everyone, But what can you do about an empty glass.
 Yes, you can fill it back up.
 A building starts with foundations.
-You can build yours again, with more knowledge than you had before.
+You can build yours again with more knowledge than you had before.
 Turn you into a better you.
 The narcissist would not help fix you if the narcissist was to smash a glass on the floor, so it’s completely broken.
-That narcissist can not come in say sorry to it in the narcissist’s way of “ I’m sorry you jumped out of my hand glass” and put it back together it’ll never happen.
+That narcissist can not come in and say sorry to it in the narcissist’s way of “ I’m sorry you jumped out of my hand glass” and put it back together.
+It’ll never happen.
 You’re allowed scars.
 Now picture that glass back together with pretty sparkly glue.
-Yes, exactly you’ll not go to who you were before, you can make yourself better than you were before with some added touches.
-You’ll be more aware of moving onto good people who don’t want to break you in the first place.
+Yes, exactly, you’ll not go to who you were before.
+You can make yourself better than you were before with some added touches.
+You’ll be more aware of moving on to good people who don’t want to break you in the first place.

 Take each day as it comes.
 Start by living in the moment.
 Baby steps to help you get to where you want to be.
 You will feel better soon enough, and before you know it, you’ll feel great.

 You need to create strong boundaries with the narcissist to gain your self-respect and lots of self-care.
-Who cares what they are saying, they just want to destroy you as narcissist hate seeing others happy as they can never be truly happy.
+Who cares what they are saying?
+They just want to destroy you as narcissists hate seeing others happy as they can never be truly happy.
 You can be, and you will be.
-You can accept accountability they can not.
+You can accept accountability.
+They can not.

 You also have empathy, so it’s ok that you wanted to help them change and be a good person.
 There is nothing wrong with you.
-But you do however need to realise that, you tried, you gave it your all, it’s breaking you, and you’re no longer a happy, confident person and you need to walk away from the narcissist forever.
+However, you need to realise that you tried, you gave it your all, it’s breaking you, and you’re no longer a happy, confident person, and you need to walk away from the narcissist forever.
 Then you need to put all that effort you put into trying to help them.
 That effort needs to be put into helping you.
 Yes, you can change.
-You changed who you once were for the narcissist so you can change to who you want to be now.
+You changed who you once were for the narcissist, so you can change to who you want to be now.

 Yes, it’s hard, but you can do it.
-Acknowledge your feeling your allowed them.
-Writing them down, journaling can help.
+Acknowledge your feeling.
+You’re allowed them.
+Writing them down and journaling can help.